-As you climb, you are relentlessly presented with amazing views each time you stop and look back towards Lake Pedder and Franklin Range.
-During these first few kilometers you gain over 700 meters, making the walk quite demanding.
+As you climb, you are relentlessly presented with amazing views each time you stop and look back towards Lake Pedder and the Franklin Range.
+During these first few kilometres you gain over 700 meters, making the walk quite demanding.

 Once you reach the treeline below Mt Eliza there is a side track heading to the High Camp Hut, where there is water and toilets.
 Continuing on to Mount Eliza the walk turns into a scramble as you traverse a very steep spree of boulders.
 At the plateau the exhaustion from the climb is quickly forgotten thanks to the spectacular panoramic views past Lake Pedder.

 If time allows, I highly suggest exploring the plateau towards Mount Anne, where stunning views of Lake Judd can be seen.
 The plateau is also home to a vast array of alpine vegetation.
 The climb to the top of the plateau is about 6km in total and the walk back follows the same track.